 Distributed Arithmetic for Machine Learning

-da4ml is a library for implementing distributed arithmetic (DA) based algorithms for ultra-low latency machine learning (ML) applications on FPGAs.
+da4ml is a static computation graph to RTL/HLS design compiler targeting ultra-low latency applications on FPGAs.
 It as two major components:

 • A fast and performant constant-matrix-vector multiplications (CMVM) optimizer to implement them as efficient adder trees.
 Common sub-expressions elimination (CSE) with graph-based pre-optimization are performed to reduce the firmware footprint and improve the performance.